 (a) Sediment Concentration

 The sediment of fine silt improves the fertility of the land.
 While other kinds of sedimentation decrease fertility.
-Again, too much sedimentation causes problems in canals and reservoir.
+Again, too much sedimentation causes problems in canals and reservoirs.
 Therefore, excessive suspended sediment should not be contained in water.

 (b) The concentration of Soluble Salt

-The presence of calcium, magnesium, sodium and potassium salts may be harmful to crops if it exceeds the permissible limit.
+The presence of calcium, magnesium, sodium, and potassium salts may be harmful to crops if it exceeds the permissible limit.
 The concentration of soluble salt can be measured electrically or computed by laboratory testing.

 The concentration is usually expressed as follows:

-i) When the concentration of soluble salt is expressed in P.P.M. the amount in excess of 700 P.P.M is harmful to crops.
+i) When the concentration of soluble salt is expressed in P.P.M. the amount in excess of 700 P.P.M. is harmful to crops.